saintmood/llm-langchain-langgraph/README.md

 ### CSV Agent
 The first interation of implementation ends with a basic functionality which can answer to simple quesions like "How many columns do we have in the file ?".
 However, there is a limitation, and *not* all content from the file has been sent to the llm.
 Instead of that it was just a portion because of the size of context.

+### Router Agent
+This agent suppose to take the input and then it will go to a specific agent.